csp-inc/tws-segnet/README.md

 6. Future accuracy assessment using Jaccard Similarity/Index

 ### Introduction:
-We implemented the pix2pix conditional adversarial networks as a general-purpose solution to image-to-image translation problems for our case of road feature translation [Isola et al 2016](https://arxiv.org/pdf/1611.07004v1.pdf).
+We implemented the ~~pix2pix conditional adversarial~~ autoencoder-decoder networks as a general-purpose solution to image-to-image translation problems for our case of road feature translation ~~[Isola et al 2016](https://arxiv.org/pdf/1611.07004v1.pdf)~~ [Badrinarayanan et al 2015](https://arxiv.org/pdf/1511.00561.pdf)
 This genre of machine learning has displayed early success in urban center satellite image translation to OpenStreetMaps style (photo -> map).
 Although trials of pix2pix outputs on perceptual validation (human test subjects) were only successful at fooling individuals 6.1% of the time; our goals are not to fool human subjects, but to determine regions within the landscape which could be classified as containing human modified features such as roads.
 Our intuition of this application is to fit a GAN model that can be used to predict potential road class pixels across numerous high resolution images and reduce specialist time/effort of manual scanning.

+Update: January 2018
+After extensive testing with the pix2pix architecture, it was found that there was high difficulty getting the model to converge and problems with 'Mode Collapse' which is common among GANs.
+This GAN effort was thus abandoned and focus was shifted towards an Autoencoder-Decoder network such as SegNet to provide semantic segmentation of road features.

 **Overview of algorithm design and mechanics:
 [pix2pix-method-document](https://affinelayer.com/pix2pix/)**